Our commitment to Māori students at WMS

 Te Puna Tautoko is a university-wide Māori support network dedicated to improving and enhancing Māori student success here at Waikato.
 They can connect you to the multitude of support services available on campus.

-An annual event at the University of Waikato celebrating the unique connection of the University of Waikato with Waikato-Tainui and the Kīngitanga.
-You can look forward to of good kai, workshops, guest lectures and cultural activities.
+Kingitanga Day is an annual event held on campus that celebrates the unique connection of the University of Waikato with Waikato-Tainui and the Kīngitanga.
+You can look forward to plenty of good kai, hangi, workshops, guest lectures and cultural activities.

 Counselling and spiritual support